-was necessary for its recovery.
+Our helpful zoo colleagues accepted this decision and quickly agreed to take the elephant back to their zoo near London, get it out of its crate, assess the problem and do whatever was necessary for its recovery.
 I had to get back to Nigeria as soon as possible and as my cargo aircraft was by now ready for take off I had just enough time to climb up into the aircraft and be shown to my solitary seat.

 This, dear reader, is about where we came in, back at the beginning of this story when I was sitting in an airplane on the way back to Nigeria without the elephant.
 As I said then, I didn't enjoy that flight.

-I thought about the zoo staff and indeed many others who would be so disappointed not to have the new elephant.
+I thought about the zoo staff and others who would be so disappointed not to have the new elephant.
 However, I had no doubt I had made the right decision in leaving the animal in London.

-The plane landed at Lagos airport around the middle of the afternoon and, after going through the Immigration and Customs procedures.
-I found some of my zoo staff waiting for me outside the airport building as previously arranged.
+The plane landed at Lagos airport around the middle of the afternoon and, after going through the Immigration and Customs procedures, I found some of my zoo staff waiting for me outside the airport building as previously arranged.
 They had driven down the one hundred or so rather difficult miles from Ibadan and had with them a truck with which to transport the crated elephant back to Ibadan, as well as food and water to sustain it during this final stage of its journey.

-explained to them what had happened.
+I explained to them what had happened.
 They were, understandably, very disappointed.
-As I said to them, however, provided that the condition of the elephant was not serious or permanent and that the animal was found to be basically healthy by the vets back in the UK, it might well be possible to fly the animal down to Nigeria quite soon.
+As I said to them, however, provided that the condition of the elephant I had left in London was not serious or permanent and that the animal was found to be basically healthy by the vets back in the UK, it might well be possible to fly the animal down to Nigeria quite soon.
 And so we all left Lagos airport and drove the bumpy journey back to Ibadan.

-A few days later I received a message from London to say that the elephant had been driven quickly back to the collaborating zoo and helped out of the crate.
+A few days later I received a message from the collaborating zoo London to say that the elephant had been driven quickly back to the zoo and helped out of the crate.
 The animal did appear to be unwell and was examined immediately by the zoo's veterinarian.
 Blood samples were taken for examination but no specific problem had been identified so far.
-It was perfectly possible, of course, that the elephant was simply tired, or too cold, or too hot.
-Who knows?
-Chi lo sa?
-The important point was that the animal recovered quickly and, apparently, completely.
+It was possible, of course, that the elephant had simply been tired; the important point was that it had apparently recovered quickly and completely.